Learn how to wash walls SAFELY with this easy DIY cleaning recipe and the right tools…

 This solution works so well that you shouldn’t need to scrub hard unless you have a longstanding, difficult mess to clean (like dried-up food).

 For ceilings, use the same method you would for the walls, taking special care to wring out excess water before applying squeegee microfiber mop to the ceiling (to avoid solution and water dripping all over you).

 Rinsing Walls After Cleaning Them

 After washing your walls and squeegeeing all of the dirty water from them, give them a quick rinse with clean, warm water using your mop again.

-Be sure to rinse our your squeegee microfiber mop before rinsing your walls, and to again squeegee the water from the wall after mopping the walls.
+Be sure to rinse out your squeegee microfiber mop before rinsing your walls, and to again squeegee the water from the wall after mopping the walls.